-All teachers must successfully complete the Countdown to Kindergarten online training (including the final exam) prior to implementing the program.
-This includes Bilingual Home Visitors and Disabilities Specialists, who partner with the kindergarten teacher to implement the program.
+• All teachers must successfully complete the Countdown to Kindergarten online training (including successful completion of the final quiz) prior to implementing the program.
+This includes Bilingual Specialists and Disabilities Specialists, who partner with the Countdown teacher to implement the program.